-Students apply to MSU by December 1.
+Students apply to Montclair State University by December 1.
 During the regular admissions process, students complete a survey form on the application indicating interest in the program.
-To be eligible, students must be admitted to MSU and to the Honors Program.
+To be eligible, students must be admitted to Montclair State and to the Honors Program.
 Of these, students who fulfill the initial criteria (1400 combined SAT score, upper 10% of high school class or GPA>3.6 if no class rank available, US citizen or permanent resident) are forwarded to the Department of Biology for further evaluation.
 Highly qualified candidates are forwarded to Rutgers for evaluation and selection for interviews.

 Participation in the Program